I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 It was...fine.
 I guess I expected the clouds to part and send a bright beam of sunshine onto a mint condition example of the world’s first fully coil-sprung Jeep.
 But no, there was no sun anywhere, and the Holy Grail Jeep was in pretty average condition.
 And if I didn’t live in The Land Of Rust, I’d probably use a term less generous than “average.”

-The paint is absolute trash, having been rattle-canned by a previous owner; Even when I peeled some of the black outer layer, the original Hunter Green paint job and clear coat looked badly sun faded.
+The paint is absolute trash, having been rattle-canned by a previous owner; Even when I peeled some of the black outer layer, the original Hunter Green paint job and clear coat looked badly sun-faded.

-The interior was filthy, some of the steering wheel’s outer layer had peeled away to reveal red plastic underneath, the rear headrests were missing, the glovebox latch was broken and the lid kept falling, both door panels had cracks, the dash also looked crunchy, the center stack trim surrounding the hideous aftermarket radio was broken, and there was a layer of grime on everything.
+The interior was filthy, some of the steering wheel’s outer layer had peeled away to reveal red plastic underneath, the rear bench’s headrests were missing, the glovebox latch was broken and the lid kept falling, both door panels had cracks, the dash also looked crunchy, the center stack trim surrounding the hideous aftermarket radio was broken, and there was a layer of grime on everything.

-The Holy Grail Jeep—a vehicle that I had glorified for its rarity, and what I had thought was in decent overall condition—was hideous both inside and out.
+The Holy Grail Jeep—a vehicle that I had glorified for its rarity, and that I had thought was in decent overall condition—was hideous both inside and out.

 But what made this particular Jeep so special in my eyes was never its looks, it was its mechanicals.
 And in that area, the Jeep exceeded my expectations.
 For one, the body structure looked literally 100 percent rust free to the point where the original underbody anti-rust coating still appeared in great shape.
 As someone who normally buys vehicles with more square feet of floor missing than present, this blew me away.